crystal-lang/crystal-website/_pages/install.md

 ## Windows (preview)

+> **NOTE:**
-Windows support is currently a preview and <a href="https://github.com/crystal-lang/crystal/issues/5430">not yet complete</a>.
+> Windows support is currently a preview and <a href="https://github.com/crystal-lang/crystal/issues/5430">not yet complete</a>,
+> but largely usable.

+Official builds are available as a ZIP archive or installer.

 {% include pages/install/section.html os="Windows" %}